Multi-Factor Authentication: Everything You Need To Know

 • Company trade secrets

 Multi-factor authentication is not fool-proof, but it is much more effective than relying on a single factor (such as a password) to authenticate someone’s identity.
-By using these authentication measures, businesses can make it more difficult for unauthorized users to access sensitive data and help protect their organizations from fraud and cybercrime.
+By using these authentication measures, businesses can make it more difficult for unauthorised users to access sensitive data and help protect their organizations from fraud and cybercrime.

 MULTI-FACTOR AUTHENTICATION LIMITATIONS